 This is definitely key for maintaining a low stress level on Thanksgiving!
 Look at your list of all of the food that needs oven space and figure out what needs to go in when so it's all ready when it's time to eat.

-Turkey is easier to carve when it’s warm versus hot, so plan on it being done 30 minutes to an hour before you’re wanting to eat.
+Turkey is easier to carve when it’s warm versus hot, so plan on it being done 30 minutes to an hour before dinner.
 Schedule sides to bake together at the same temperature.
 Have that oven filled to the brim, if possible!
 If there's not enough stovetop space, take advantage of your slow cooker for keeping things warm, such as gravy or mashed potatoes.

 USE OUR FREE PRINTABLE THANKSGIVING DINNER PLANNER

 You read that right!
-We wanted to help simplify your life even more to help you make the most of your time.
 You know we're all about living a productive life, so why would the holidays be any different?